Weight gain, low sex drive, hair loss, decreased energy, and depression.

 The decrease in testosterone causes atrophy of the muscles in the body.

-Often the space where the muscle should have been is replaced with fatty tissue which causes the saggy of the skin and flabby skin that some women experience.
+Often, space, where the muscle should have been, is replaced with fatty tissue which causes the saggy of the skin and flabby skin that some women experience.

 Adding testosterone can help build muscle mass (which in turn boosts metabolism).